sowaw/liquibase-blueprint/README.md

 >Clear the locks when Liquibase did not exit cleanly `liquibase releaseLocks`, which runs `UPDATE DATABASECHANGELOGLOCK SET LOCKED=0`

+## Context Tag
+The Liquibase context tag can be added to changesets to control the environments where the changes will be executed.
+For example, test data changesets can be marked with a "test" or "dev-test" context to prevent the data from being run in production or other non-test environments.

+This parameter will act as a filter so that only changesets marked for the particular context will be migrated.

+    <changeSet id="2" author="bob" context="test"></changeSet>

+## Liquibase DBMS Preconditon
+Liquibase also has a DBMS precondition that determines if changesets should be executed based on the **database type** specified.
+Using a precondition will prevent changes from running in any database types not specified.

 ## Rollback
 Rollback commands **sequentially undo** changes that have been deployed to a specified point such as a date, number of changes or by tag name.